Next Gen NCLEX scoring, time & changes

 NGN-style items have 2 scoring methods to allow for partial credit.

-All of the new items will be correct or incorrect.
+All of the new items are either correct or incorrect.
 Some will have partial credit.
 This is referred to as polytomous scoring.

 Traditional NCLEX Items